Novel Writing: Backstory

 To give you an example, a friend asked me to critique her novel about her family history.
 She felt it was worth telling, because her great-grandfather had been hanged for murdering his wife (although he maintained his innocence to the end), and that event had affected the family for generations.

-Reading that short description, I'm sure you'll agree that her "main event" is how her great-grandfather came to be arrested and tried for murder.
+It's obvious that her "main event" is how her great-grandfather came to be arrested and tried for murder.
 If I were writing the novel, I'd be spoiled for choice on how to start!
 For instance, I could open with:

 - the murder itself, concealing the identity of the murderer; or

-- great-grandfather on the run (it was an exciting chase) or
+- great-grandfather on the run (it was an exciting chase!) or

 - a Prologue set in the courtroom during the trial - then Chapter 1 would go back to a scene where the wife is alive, so we get to know her before the dastardly deed is done.